CompressionGuides

 Can you wear compression stockings 24 hours a day?

-That said, if you’re just looking for some extra support while recovering from an injury or surgery (and aren’t suffering from anything serious), then wearing them for long periods doesn’t make sense—especially because they can cause skin irritation and even allergic reactions over time if worn too often.
+If you’re just looking for some extra support while recovering from an injury or surgery (and aren’t suffering from anything serious), then wearing them for long periods doesn’t make sense.
+Especially because they can cause skin irritation and even allergic reactions over time if worn too often.

 What is the best compression stocking aid?